peterdobbs77/objectTracking_py/README.md

 # objectTracking_py

-Built on Python 3.7.0 64-bit <br>
+Built on Python 3.12.0 64-bit <br>
-Uses OpenCV 3.4.5<br>
+Uses OpenCV 4.5<br>

+## Introduction

+Start out with [detection_demo](./detection_demo.ipynb) to get a sense of what's going on here.

 ## Setup
-Use pip to install the full, **unofficial** OpenCV package
+Use pip to install the full, OpenCV package

 '''
 [py -m] pip install opencv-contrib-python
 '''

-Disclaimer: this **unofficial** distribution is not approved or supported by the creators of OpenCV.
-Make sure that you do not have it installed along with other distributions or versions of OpenCV.
+Disclaimer: Make sure that you do not have it installed along with other distributions or versions of OpenCV.

 ## Examples